These 11 Republicans bucked party lines, voting to toss Representative Marjorie Taylor Greene from her committees - The Boston Globe

 Here are the 11 Republicans who voted to remove Greene from her assignments.

+- Nicole Malliotakis of New York: Malliotakis was elected to Congress in the 2020 primaries and was sworn in last month after flipping her New York district.
+In a statement, Malliotakis called Greene’s past comments “deeply disturbing and extraordinarily offensive” and said she fully condemned such remarks, regardless of which side of the aisle they come from.
+She said she awaits a resolution from Speaker Nancy Pelosi to remove Representative Eric Swalwell from his role on the House Intelligence Committee for his “ties to a suspected Chinese Spy,” as well as removing Omar from the House of Foreign Affairs, citing her “shameful anti-Semitic comments.”

+- Carlos Gimenez of Florida: Gimenez, former mayor of Miami-Dade County, won his Florida seat in the 2020 primaries, and was sworn-in last month.
+Gimenez released a statement on his decision to oust Greene from her roles, saying “too often members of Congress are let off the hook when deeply hurtful comments are swept under the rug for the sake of political expedience.”
+Gimenez also urged Pelosi to review “violence-invoking” comments made by House Democrats.

 Thursday’s fight was the latest instance of conspiracy theories becoming pitched as political battles, an increasingly familiar occurrence during Donald Trump’s presidency.
-Trump will face a Senate trial next week for his House impeachment for inciting insurrection with his false narrative of a stolen election that led to the deadly Capitol attack on Jan.
+Trump will face a Senate impeachment trial next week for inciting insurrection with his false narrative of a stolen election, which led to the deadly Capitol attack on Jan.
 6.

 Though Trump left the White House two weeks ago, his devoted followers are numerous among the party’s voters, and he and Greene are allies.

-Out of the eleven House Republicans who voted for Greene’s removal, three also voted for Trump’s impeachment last month.
-Representatives Kinzinger, Upton, and Katko voted to impeach Trump for his incitement of insurrection, and also voted for Greene’s removal from both committees.
+Of the 11 House Republicans who voted for Greene’s removal, three voted for Trump’s impeachment last month.
+Representatives Kinzinger, Upton, and Katko voted to impeach Trump for his incitement of the insurrection, as well as voted for Greene’s removal from both committees.

 Representatives Liz Cheney, Tom Rice, Dan Newhouse, Anthony Gonzalez, Jaime Herrera Beutler, Peter Meijer, and David Valadao all voted for Trump’s impeachment, but did not vote in favor of Greene’s removal from her committee roles.